 I hear all too often from people that they wish they could do what I do and how lucky they say I am.
-But the reality is that I made a life decision — a drastic life decision that allowed me to travel and live the way I want.
+But the reality is that I made a life decision — a drastic life decision — that allowed me to travel and live the way I want.
 Most people are not willing to take this step.
-And the truth is most middle class people from developed countries have just as much opportunity as we do.
-The difference is we seized it.
+And the truth is that most middle-class people from developed countries have just as much opportunity as we do.
+The difference is that we seized it.

 You can read more about Auston and David on their blog TwoBadTourists.com.
 They cover a lot of LGBT issues on their website and have some wonderful advice for travelers about the subject.

 Find a cheap flight by using Skyscanner.
 It’s my favorite search engine because it searches websites and airlines around the globe so you always know no stone is being left unturned.

 Book Your Accommodation

 You can book your hostel with Hostelworld.
 If you want to stay somewhere other than a hostel, use Booking.com as it consistently returns the cheapest rates for guesthouses and hotels.

 Travel insurance will protect you against illness, injury, theft, and cancellations.
 It’s comprehensive protection in case anything goes wrong.
 I never go on a trip without it as I’ve had to use it many times in the past.
 My favorite companies that offer the best service and value are: